gate42qc/seminars/GUIDE_TO_QC_AND_QI.md

 Do not be deterred if an article seems impenetrable.
 Keep in mind that professors and professionals also struggle to understand these articles, and take comfort in this epigram usually attributed to the great physicist Richard Feynman:
 “If you think you understand quantum mechanics, you don’t understand quantum mechanics.”
 Some articles are difficult to understand not only because quantum theory is devilishly elusive but also because scientific writing can be opaque.
 Fortunately, there are techniques for tackling scientific articles, beginning with these preliminary steps:
-1. **Read the title.
+* **Read the title.
 It may contain clues about the article’s purpose or findings.**
-1. **Read the abstract.
+* **Read the abstract.
 It summarizes the article and will help you recognize important points when you read them.**
-1. **Read the introduction and conclusion.
+* **Read the introduction and conclusion.
 Usually in plain language, the introduction and conclusion will help you decode the rest of the article.**
-1. **Skim the article.
+* **Skim the article.
 Skim to get a sense of the article’s structure, which will help you stay oriented while you read.**
-Once you understand an article’s purpose and structure, you are ready to read the full article.
-To maximize comprehension and minimize frustration, follow these tips:
+_Once you understand an article’s purpose and structure, you are ready to read the full article.
+To maximize comprehension and minimize frustration, follow these tips_:
-1. Read actively.
+1.**Read actively.
 Take notes while you read.
 Underline key phrases; mark important passages; record important points; sketch arguments and proofs; and reproduce calculations.
-(Of course, don’t write on anything owned by a library; make copies instead)
+(Of course, don’t write on anything owned by a library; make copies instead)**
-1. Don’t dwell.
+1. **Don’t dwell.
 Skim or skip difficult parts and return to them later.
-They might make more sense after you have read subsequent sections
+They might make more sense after you have read subsequent sections**
-1. Consult the bibliography.
-If something confuses you, one of the cited articles might explain it better or provide helpful background information
+1. **Consult the bibliography.
+If something confuses you, one of the cited articles might explain it better or provide helpful background information**
-1. Read the article multiple times.
-You’ll understand more with each pass
+1. **Read the article multiple times.
+You’ll understand more with each pass**
-1. Know when to stop.
+1. **Know when to stop.
 Don’t obsess over an article.
 At some point, you will have gotten as much as you are going to get (for the time being).
-Some or even most of the article might still elude you; nevertheless, you will know more after reading the article than you did before you started, and you will then be better equipped to read other articles
+Some or even most of the article might still elude you; nevertheless, you will know more after reading the article than you did before you started, and you will then be better equipped to read other articles**
-1. Talk about the article.
+1. **Talk about the article.
 Mull over the article with other group members, and ASK QUESTIONS if you need help.
 After you have finished the article, keep talking about it.
 Explain it to a group member, or even to someone unfamiliar with the field.
-After all, the best way to learn something is to teach it to someone else!
+After all, the best way to learn something is to teach it to someone else!**